mridhoan/amp/README.md

 ### Stylesheet

-If you'd like to add your own custom styles:
+If you'd like to customize the styling:

-1. Create a file called `/assets/css/style.scss` in your site
+1. Open the file `_includes/style.scss`
-2. Add the following content to the top of the file, exactly as shown:
+2. Ensure that the following code is located at the top:
     ```scss
-    ---
-    ---

-    @import "{{ site.theme }}";
+    @import "jekyll-theme-minimal";
     ```
 3. Add any custom CSS (or Sass, including imports) you'd like immediately after the `@import` line